MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/migrate-an-application-to-lync-2013-sdk.md

 ## Silverlight development tools

-If you develop Silverlight browser applications that use Microsoft Lync 2010 Controls and you are migrating these applications to Microsoft Lync 2013 Controls, you must download and install the following tools:
+If you develop Silverlight browser applications that use Microsoft Lync 2010 Controls and you're migrating these applications to Microsoft Lync 2013 Controls, you must download and install the following tools:

   - Silverlight 4 Tools for Visual Studio 2010 is the minimal requirement for Silverlight development.
 However, the Silverlight 5 runtime is required to support Conversation Window Extension applications and Persistent Chat window add-in applications that are hosted on Lync x64.